 Our Corporate Governance Guidelines require that a majority of our Board members be "independent" under the NYSE's listing standards.
 In addition, the respective charters of the Audit Committee, Compensation and Human Capital Management Committee and Nominating and Corporate Governance Committee require that each member of these committees be "independent" under the NYSE's listing standards and, with respect to the Audit Committee, under the applicable heighted independence standards under the SEC rules.
 In order for a director to qualify as "independent," our Board must affirmatively determine that the director has no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) that would impair the director's independence.
-Our Board undertook its annual review of director independence in February 2022.
-The Board has determined that Mr. Rales, Ms. Bodem, Mr. Kelly, Ms. Lalor, Mr. Okala, Dr. Ortiz, Mr. Perfall, Mr. Vinnakota, and Ms. Wienbar each qualify as "independent" under the NYSE's listing standards.
-The Board has also determined that Mr. Allender, Mr. Gayner, Ms. Jordan, and Mr. Teirlinck were independent during the time each served as directors.
-In reaching a determination on these directors' independence, the Board considered that during fiscal 2021 Mr. Kelly and Mr. Okala were employed by organizations that do business with the Company.
-The amount received by the Company or such other organization in each of the last three fiscal years did not exceed the greater of \$1 million or 1% of either the Company's or such organization's consolidated gross revenues.
-Additionally, in assessing Mr. Rales' independence in 2022, the Board took into account that, although Mr. Rales is a founder and significant stockholder of the Company, he has never served as an employee of the Company (including its predecessor) and is not otherwise involved in managing the daily business operations of the Company.
-Accordingly, the Board concluded that Mr. Rales is independent under NYSE's listing standards.
-None of the other independent directors nor their immediate family members have within the past three years had any direct or indirect business or professional relationships with the Company other than in their capacity as directors.
+Our Board undertook its annual review of director independence in February 2024.
+The Board has determined that Ms. Bodem, Mr. Kelly, Ms. Lalor, Mr. Okala, Dr. Ortiz, Mr. Perfall, Mr. Vinnakota, and Ms. Wienbar each qualify as "independent" under the NYSE's listing standards.

 The independent members of our Board must hold at least two "executive session" meetings each year without the presence of management.
 In general, the meetings of independent directors are intended to be used as a forum to discuss such topics as they deem necessary or appropriate.
-If the Chair of the Board is not an independent director, the independent directors select an independent director to serve as Chairperson for each executive session.
-During 2021, Mr. Allender served as the presiding director of the independent director executive sessions.
-Going forward, Mr. Rales, as independent Chair, will serve as the presiding director of the independent director executive sessions and as such will lead the independent directors during these sessions.
+If the Chair of the Board is not an independent director, the independent directors select a Lead Independent Director who serves as chairperson for each executive session.
+Prior to his retirement from Board service in May 2023, Mitchell Rales served as the presiding director of the independent director executive sessions.
+Upon Mr. Rales' retirement, Ms. Wienbar was appointed as Lead Independent Director and has since served as chairperson for executive sessions in that capacity.